degros/degros/README.md

 - 👋 Hi, I’m @degros
 - 👀 I’m interested in data analycis
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to create dashboard ,machine learning ,deep learning and I use Python,SQL,Power BI and Tableau
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me (serubungo.deogratias@gmail.com)

 <!---